Eye Movement Desensitization and Reprocessing (EMDR)

 How Do You Find an EMDR Therapist?
 TOP

-If you are interested in trying this type of therapy, you can begin your search with professional organizations, like the EMDR International Association and the EMDR Institute, that offer training programs.
+If you are interested in trying this type of therapy, you can begin your search with professional organizations, such as the EMDR International Association and the EMDR Institute.
 The therapist that you work with should have:

 After you find an EMDR therapist, ask questions to help you determine if the person is someone that you feel comfortable with: